 Personal data you are legally obliged to provide:

 You are not under a legal obligation to provide us with any of your personal data but please note that if you elect not to provide us with your personal data we will not be able to offer you accomodation.
+This is because the Immigration Order 1972 (Hotels) requires us by law to note guest names on our system.

 What types of data does The Mill collect?